What Happens If You Hit a Power Line While Digging: Emergency Response and Prevention Guide

 Frequently Asked Questions

-What should I do if I hit a utility line?
+What should I do first if I hit a power line while digging?

 Common Causes of Underground Utility Damage and How to Prevent Them